tripmine253/tr1p_dev/WRTG_A1/work2do.md.md

 - [ ] 	- All graphics are labeled

 ### Instruction Sections
+>Overall, chapter 10 from Tebeaux and Dragga should be read thoroughly as you begin this assignment.
+Different types of instructions call for different strategies.
+The chapter from Tebeaux and Dragga is an excellent resource in guiding your approach.

 - [ ] Title Page
 - [ ] Introduction, background, relevance, context, etc.
 - [ ] Prerequisite materials/equipment.